Millions of years ago, Death Valley's landscape and lifeforms appeared very different from the harsh desert of today.

 - Open for three days only for each tour

-- Leave a message clearly stating your name, the number of people in your party (limit of four including yourself) and your contact phone number.
+- Leave a message clearly stating your name, the number of people in your party (limit of 4), your phone number, and email address.

 - Only those successful in the lottery will be notified by phone.

 - If you are selected, you will be asked for the names of all of your party members.

 The hike is an all day, seven-mile round trip with a 1,500 foot elevation gain.
 Due to the rugged uneven nature of the terrain, this hike is considered moderately strenuous and not recommended for anyone with mobility or breathing difficulties.
 The hike is appropriate for older children, age 10 and up.

 For tour and other Death Valley information call 760-786-3200.

 There is no fee for these all-day, Ranger-guided hikes, but donations to support the program are welcomed and can be made through the Death Valley Natural History Association.